bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

 Adding Jitter
 ~~~~~~~~~~~~~

-When plotting many scatter points in a single categorical category, it is
+To avoid overlap between numerous scatter points in a single category, use
-common for points to start to visually overlap.
-In this case, Bokeh provides
-a :func:`~bokeh.transform.jitter` function that can automatically apply
-a random dodge to every point.
+the :func:`~bokeh.transform.jitter` function to give each point a random
+offset.

-The example below shows a scatter plot of every commit time for a GitHub user
+The example below shows a scatter plot of every commit time for a GitHub
-between 2012 and 2016, grouped by day of the week.
-A naive plot of this data
+user between 2012 and 2016.
+It groups commits by day of the week.
+By
-would result in thousands of points overlapping in a narrow line for each day.
+default, this plot would show thousands of points overlapping in a narrow
+line for each day.
+The ``jitter`` function lets you differentiate the
-By using ``jitter`` we can differentiate the points to obtain a useful plot:
+points to produce a useful plot:

 .. bokeh-plot:: docs/user_guide/examples/categorical_scatter_jitter.py
     :source-position: above

 .. _userguide_categorical_offsets:

-Categorical Offsets
+Categorical offsets
 -------------------

-We've seen above how categorical locations can be modified by operations like
-*dodge* and *jitter*.
-It is also possible to supply an offset to a categorical
+Outside of the ``dodge`` and ``jitter`` function, you can also supply an
-location explicitly.
-This is done by adding a numeric value to the end of a
+offset to a categorical location explicitly.
+To do so, add a numeric value
+to the end of a category.
+For ecample, ``["Jan", 0.2]`` govex the category
-category, e.g. ``["Jan", 0.2]`` is the category "Jan" offset by a value of 0.2.
+"Jan" an offset of 0.2.

-For hierarchical categories, the value is added at the end of the existing
+For multi-level categories, add the value at the end of the existing list:
-list, e.g. ``["West", "Sales", -0,2]``.
-Any numeric value at the end of a
+``["West", "Sales", -0,2]``.
+Bokeh interprets any numeric value at the end
-list of categories is always interpreted as an offset.
+of a list of categories as an offset.

-As an example, suppose we took our first example from the beginning and
-modified it like this:
+Take the fruit example above and modify it as follows:

 .. code-block:: python